whardier/FurryRobot/README.md

 I use OpenBSD-inetd.. here's the line in my config:

     # <service_name> <sock_type> <proto> <flags> <user> <server_path> <args>
-    65535   stream  tcp nowait  root /usr/local/bin/furryrobot furryrobot /root/.ssh/id_dsa remoteuser@remotetunnelserver
+    65535   stream  tcp nowait  spencersr /usr/local/bin/furryrobot furryrobot --inetd --ssh-identity-file /home/spencersr/.ssh/id_dsa_furryrobot --ssh-host remoteuser@remotetunnelserver

-That's right.
-I'm running it as root.
-If I don't run it as root I won't have access to the connection tracking tables!

 Now for the IPTables line:

-    itables -t nat -A OUTPUT -d 10.0.0.0/8 -p tcp -m tcp -j REDIRECT --to-ports 65535
+    itables -t nat -A OUTPUT -d 10.0.0.0/8 -o lo -p tcp -m tcp -j REDIRECT --to-ports 65535

+And finally the route command:

+    ip route add 10.0.0.0/8 dev lo metric 100

-Now when I try to reach 10.0.0.0/8 on ANY port it will be redirected to the local machine at port 65535 where inetd is listening.
+Now when I try to reach 10.0.0.0/8 on ANY port it will be redirected to the local interface, intercepted by iptables, and then local machine at port 65535 where inetd is listening.

+The route line is very important.
+It removes the need to know what your current default route is and allows local networks to have preference.

 You're basically done at this point.
 Try to telnet to somewhere behind `remotetunnelserver` on a port that's listening.. for instance: